-Crossing Trails Wind Farm will have an installed capacity of 104 megawatts (MW) — enough to power approximately 50,000 average Colorado homes with clean energy each year.
+Crossing Trails Wind Farm will have an installed capacity of 104 megawatts (MW) — enough to power approximately 38,000 average Colorado homes.

 Crossing Trails Wind Farm will yield significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

 Crossing Trails represents a capital investment of approximately $145 million and will disperse an estimated $12 million in property tax payments to local governments and school districts over the life of the project.
 The project will create hundreds of full-time equivalent jobs during construction as well as six to 10 permanent jobs.
 Through the project’s lifecycle, millions of dollars will be spent within 50 miles of the wind farm.